TEIC/Stylesheets/markdown/test1.md

     for i in 1 ..
 10 { do-something(i) }

 As you probably guessed, indented 4 spaces.
-By the way, instead of indenting the block, you can use delimited blocks, if you like:
+By the way, instead of Indenting the block, you can use delimited blocks, if you like.

 Done.